musicalculinarists/beautiful-jekyll/scoring.md

 ### 0.0 = Whatever Shawn Mendes' album(s) is/are.

 Or that equivalent level of all-sounds-similar, one-guitar-strumming, turbo-radio-friendly music.
 Sorry.
-He seems like a nice enough guy, but.
+He seems like a nice enough guy, and being a musician is definitely hard and we have made respect for anyone who makes it, but.
 You know how it is.